kearutherford/BerkeleyForestsAnalytics/README.md

 Regional Biomass Equations (prior to the new national-scale volume and biomass (NSVB) framework) to estimate above-ground stem, bark, and branch tree biomass.
 It provides the option to adjust biomass estimates for the structural decay of standing dead trees.
-See “Background information for tree biomass estimations (prior to NSVB framework)” below for further details.
+See [Background information for tree biomass estimations (prior to NSVB framework)](#bio-background) below for further details.

 ### Inputs <a name="tree-bio-input"></a>